porech/roborock-oucher/README.md

 - Copy `oucher` to the Roborock, in `/usr/local/bin`
 - Copy `oucher.conf` to the Roborock, in `/etc/init`
 - Log into SSH to the device
+- If you're using a recent firmware version, edit the `/opt/rockrobo/rrlog/rrlog.conf` setting the LOG_LEVEL to 8 and reboot
 - Make the oucher file executable by running: `chmod +x /usr/local/bin/oucher`
 - Install espeak, sox and alsa-utils: `apt-get update && apt-get install espeak sox alsa-utils && apt-get clean`
 - Start the service: `service oucher start` (or just reboot the device)